-Yes, but you must notify the Elections Commission within 48 hours of any account.
+Yes, but you must notify the Elections Trial Court within 48 hours of any account.

 What forms do I need to submit after filing?

-Every Monday by 5:00 PM, coalitions and independent candidates must submit financial reports to the Senate office or directly to the Elections Commission.
+Every Monday by 5:00 PM, coalitions and independent candidates must submit financial reports to the Senate office or directly to the Elections Trial Court.

 How much can I spend?

 Where can I find the rules?

-Article VII of the Student Senate Rules and Regulations, found below.
+Article VII of the Student Senate Rules and Regulations (see below).

 I don’t see my question here, help!

-First, read through Article VII in the Student Senate Rules and Regulations below.
+First, read through Article VII in the Student Senate Rules and Regulations (see below).
 If you can't find your answer, email us!
 We are here to help you.